-Despite strict regulations and heightened due diligence, online gambling remains a lucrative avenue for illicit actors seeking to launder money.
-In fact, gambling emerged as one of the top three sectors that incurred the highest amount of anti-money laundering (AML) fines in 2023 – racking up over $475 million in penalties
+Despite stringent regulations and heightened due diligence, online gambling remains a lucrative avenue for illicit actors seeking to launder their dirty funds.
+In fact, gambling emerged as one of the top three sectors that incurred the highest amount of anti-money laundering (AML) fines in 2023 – racking up over $475 million in penalties.

 Money laundering risks in online gambling

-• Anonymity: One of the primary risks associated with online gambling is the anonymity it affords users.
-Unlike traditional casinos that require face-to-face interactions, online platforms allow users to gamble with minimal personal information.
-Criminals exploit this by using stolen credit cards, fake identities, or cryptocurrencies to place bets and withdraw their “winnings,” effectively laundering their illegally obtained money.
+- Unlike traditional casinos that require face-to-face interactions, online platforms allow users to gamble with minimal personal information.
+Criminals often exploit this by using stolen credit cards, fake identities, or cryptocurrencies to place bets and withdraw their “winnings,” effectively laundering their illegally obtained money.

-• The free flow of funds: Much like traditional casinos, where money flows freely and transactions are numerous, online gambling platforms facilitate the movement of large sums of money.
-This environment makes it easier for criminals to integrate their dirty money into the legitimate financial system.
-By placing bets and withdrawing winnings, they can make it appear as though their funds come from legitimate gambling activities.
+- Like traditional casinos, online gambling platforms facilitate the movement of large sums of money, making it easier for criminals to integrate their dirty money into the legitimate financial system.

-• Regulatory challenges: The regulation of online gambling varies widely across different jurisdictions, creating challenges for authorities attempting to combat money laundering.
-Some countries have stringent regulations and robust monitoring systems (e.g., China), while others have more relaxed approaches (e.g., Malta).
+- Each jurisdiction regulates online gambling differently, which can create challenges for authorities attempting to combat financial crime, including money laundering.
+Some countries have strict regulations and robust monitoring systems (e.g., China), while others have more relaxed approaches (e.g., Malta).
 This inconsistency can create loopholes that criminals exploit to launder money through online gambling platforms.

 Money laundering schemes in online gambling

-Bad actors can exploit online gambling platforms at each of the three stages of money laundering:
+Online gambling platforms can be exploited by bad actors at each of the three stages of money laundering:

-1. Placement: Illicit funds are introduced into the financial system by depositing money into gambling accounts using methods such as credit/debit cards, cryptocurrencies, prepaid cards, and checks.
+- Placement: Illicit funds are introduced into the financial system by depositing money into gambling accounts.

-2. Layering: The source of the funds (SoF) is disguised through complex transactions involving multiple bets, transfers, and withdrawals within the gambling platform, making it difficult to trace the money’s origin.
+- Layering: The source of the funds (SoF) is disguised through complex transactions involving multiple bets, transfers, and withdrawals within the gambling platform.

-Understanding these stages can help identify some of the common schemes fraudsters use to launder money through online gambling platforms.
-Key methods to be aware of include:
+Understanding each of these stages can help compliance teams identify some of the common schemes fraudsters use to launder money through online gambling platforms.
+Key methods include:

 AML regulations for online gambling